awsdocs/amazon-rds-on-vmware-user-guide/doc_source/getting-started-with-rds-on-vmware.onboard.md

       If a custom AZ is registered with your vSphere cluster, the status is **Active**\.

       If a custom AZ is disconnected from Amazon RDS, the status is **Disconnected**\.
-For more information about restoring connectivity with such a custom AZ, see [Custom AZ Is Disconnected](troubleshooting-rds-on-vmware.md#troubleshooting-rds-on-vmware.disconnected)\.
+For more information about restoring connectivity with such a custom AZ, see [Custom AZ is disconnected](troubleshooting-rds-on-vmware.md#troubleshooting-rds-on-vmware.disconnected)\.

 1. After a custom AZ is registered, you can create one or more DB instances in the custom AZ\.

-   For more information, see [Creating an On\-Premises DB Instance](creating-an-on-premises-db-instance.md)\.
+   For more information, see [Creating an on\-premises DB instance](creating-an-on-premises-db-instance.md)\.